divviup/divviup-api/README.md

 * `API_URL` -- The public-facing base url for this application
 * `AUTH_CLIENT_ID` -- Auth0-provided client id (see [auth0 config section](#auth0))
 * `AUTH_CLIENT_SECRET` -- Auth0-provided client secret (see [auth0 config section](#auth0))
-* `SESSION_SECRET` -- A cryptographically-randomly secret that is at least 32 bytes long.
-Future note: trillium sessions support [secret rotation](https://docs.trillium.rs/trillium_sessions/struct.sessionhandler#method.with_older_secrets), but divviup-api does not yet use this
+* `SESSION_SECRETS` -- Comma-joined base64url-encoded, without padding,
+  cryptographically-randomly secrets that are each at least 32 bytes long after base64url decoding.
+The first one will be used for new sessions.
 * `AUTH_AUDIENCE` -- This is not currently used for anything important and probably will go away, but for now you should set it to `https://api.divviup.org`
 * `APP_URL` -- The public-facing url for the associated browser client application
 * `DATABASE_URL` -- A [libpq-compatible postgres uri](https://www.postgresql.org/docs/current/libpq-connect.html#id-1.7.3.8.3.6)